 Glenn Davis Howard is a writer from Toronto, Ontario.
 His writing has been published in the San Joaquin Review, The Martlet, and has been commended by the Wilbur and Niso Smith Foundation.
-In 2021, He received the UVic Bookstore Scholarship in Writing among other scholarships.
+He has received the Hazel Partridge-Smith Scholarship in Creative Writing and the UVic Bookstore Scholarship in Writing among other scholarships.
 He serves as Editor-in-Chief for This Side of West.

-Rachel Lachmansingh is a Guyanese-Canadian writer from Toronto.
-She is in her third year of her writing degree and writes mostly fiction.
-She was recently shortlisted for The Malahat Review‘s Far Horizons Award for Short Fiction.
-Her work has appeared in Minola Review, Grain Magazine, The Malahat Review, Augur Magazine, and elsewhere.
+Rachel Lachmansingh is a Guyanese-Canadian writer from Toronto and third-year UVic Writing student.
+She was recently shortlisted for The Malahat Review’s Far Horizons Award for Short Fiction and nominated for the 2021 Rhysling Award.
+In 2020, she placed first in UVic’s on the Verge contest for poetry.
+Her work has also appeared in Minola Review, Grain Magainze, The Malahat Review, Augur Magazine, carte blanche, filling Station, and Fractured Lit, among others.
 She serves as Managing Editor for This Side of West.

 Creative Nonfiction Editor